microsoft/ps-rule/README.md

     baseline: string                                             # Optional.
 The name of a PSRule baseline to use.
     conventions: string                                          # Optional.
 A comma separated list of conventions to use.
     option: string                                               # Optional.
 The path to an options file.
+    outcome: Fail, Pass, Error, Processed, Problem, All          # Optional.
+Filters output to include results with the specified outcome.
     outputFormat: None, Yaml, Json, NUnit3, Csv, Markdown, Sarif # Optional.
 The format to use when writing results to disk.
     outputPath: string                                           # Optional.
 The file path to write results to.
     path: string                                                 # Optional.
 The working directory PSRule is run from.